 Is the money I put into my RRSP actually tax-free?

 No, not exactly.
 It does help you pay less tax though.
-You don’t pay income tax on RRSP contributions that you make in the current year or first 60 days of the following year.
+You don’t pay income tax on RRSP contributions that you make in the current year or the first 60 days of the following year.
 You also don’t pay tax on the growth of the money in your RRSP.
-Eventually, you’ll pay taxes when you withdraw your money – ideally you’ve deferred this until retirement and you’re then in a lower tax bracket, so you pay less taxes.
+Eventually, you’ll pay taxes when you withdraw your money – ideally you’ve deferred this until retirement and you’re then in a lower tax bracket, so you pay fewer taxes.
 See how that worked there?

 When you’re ready for retirement